gu-benites/auth-supabase-pkce-v1/docs/supabase-client-deep-dive.md

 2.  **`@supabase/ssr` Package:** This package is specifically designed for server-side rendering (SSR) and static site generation (SSG) frameworks like Next.js.
 It helps manage user sessions by handling cookies securely on the server.

 3.  **Client Types:**
     *   **Browser Client:** Used in Client Components (`'use client'`) for direct interactions from the user's browser.
+Created by `createBrowserClient` from `@supabase/ssr`.
     *   **Server Client:** Used in Server Components, Route Handlers, Server Actions (`'use server'`), and Service files for operations that need to occur on the server, often involving cookie management for sessions.
+Created by `createServerClient` from `@supabase/ssr`.

 ## Supabase Client Initialization Files

 *   **Location:** `/src/lib/supabase/`
 *   **Responsibility:** To provide standardized functions for creating Supabase client instances tailored for either client-side or server-side use.
-*   **Important Note on Imports:** Due to how Next.js handles server-only and client-only code, it's crucial to import the correct client creation function directly from its specific file (`client.ts` or `server.ts`) rather than through a barrel file (`index.ts`) that exports both.
-This helps prevent errors related to server-only code being bundled for the client.
+*   **Important Note on Imports:** Always import the correct client creation function *directly* from its specific file (`client.ts` or `server.ts`) rather than through a barrel file that might cause confusion for the Next.js build process regarding server-only code.

 ### 1. `/src/lib/supabase/client.ts`